egobillot/calltop/README.md

     - on PIDs
     - on process names
  - filtering in the tool
-   - filter dynamically on process name
+   - filter dynamically on process name, command line, pid, system call, or function.
  - batch mode
  - trace userspace application functions (so far limited to python)